Psoriasis: Treatment Options to Manage Your Symptoms & Skin

 What is Psoriasis?
 It's More Than Skin Deep

-There is no cure for psoriasis, but advanced treatments and medications allow rough 80 to 90 percent of patients to have successful treatment to lessen symptoms and appearance of the plaques.
+There is no cure for psoriasis, but advanced medications allow roughly 80 to 90 percent of patients to have successful treatment to lessen symptoms and improve the appearance of the plaques.

 What Does Psoriasis Look Like?